-Install the Inner Rail Extension
+The Inner Rail Extension

-The H2106-G7 chassis includes a set of inner rails in two sections: inner rails and inner rail extensions.
+The chassis includes a set of factory-installed inner rails in two sections: inner rails and inner rail extensions.
 The inner rails are pre-attached to the chassis, and do not interfere with normal use of the chassis if you decide not to use a server rack.
 The inner rail extension is attached to the inner rail to mount the chassis in the rack.